zulip/zulip/templates/zerver/help/about-streams-and-topics.md

 integration, a good topic would be the bug number; for an integration like Nagios, the service would serve as a good topic.

-Users can easily [change the topics](/help/change-the-topic-of-a-message) of the sent messages if they sent the message to the wrong topic or if some messages in a topic have gone off-topic.
+Users can easily [change the topics](/help/change-the-topic-of-a-message) of the messages that they sent if they sent the message to the wrong topic or if some messages in a topic have gone off-topic.